 Once the weather warms up, my thoughts turn to iced coffee and good books.
 I love the summer reading lists that start popping up everywhere and I fill my library holds list until it bursts.
 Some of my favorite lists are from Modern Mrs. Darcy and Everyday Reading.
+I’m always looking for the best books to binge read.

 The links used in this post are affiliate links.
 Thanks for your support of our site!
 (These links don’t change your shopping experience at all!)